PreciousNwachukwu/chinook-customer-segmentation-sql-powerbi/README.md

 ## Conclusion

-This project blends SQL fluency with real-world business strategy.
-Though based on a demo dataset, it showcases advanced analytical thinking, data storytelling, and executive-ready visualization core skills for any data-driven role.
+This project blends SQL fluency with business strategy.
+Despite using a demo dataset, it demonstrates strong analytical thinking, data storytelling, and executive-ready visualization core skills for any data-driven role.
 From query design to dashboard delivery, it surfaces actionable strategies that optimize customer engagement and drive revenue growth.